adamfowleruk/mljs/planning.md

 # Development feature planning

 ## Upcoming releases

-High priority field requests (Nov 2013)
+Targets for 1.2 (Dec 2013) - High priority
- - TEST Widgets: searchfacets - allow developer to specify facet value to human name.
+ - DONE Widgets: searchfacets - allow developer to specify facet value to human name.
 E.g. VALUE/hello -> Hello (still using "FACET/hello" as the actual value)
+  - DONE Core: Change options builder to store text translations for facets
+  - DONE Core: Change searchcontext so that setOptions takes an options builder (as well as legacy options JSON), so as to maintain a reference to these transations
  - DONE Docs: XML example for custom renderer support, with namespaces in XPath

-Floating PoC Targets
- - CSV Import improvements / testing
-  - Checkout XSLT upload and transform method
-  - Test PAF file format
- - Nice to have: Widgets: Browse related Subjects in node diagram

-Targets for 1.2 (Dec 2013) - High priority
  - Figure out why HTTP 500s result in throwing an exception rather than MLJS error handling (e.g. extension execution errors)
  - Ensure version extension absence errors gracefully
  - App builder gap closing